 To our knowledge, not much is known about time-ordered processes in the limit of infinitely many rounds (except for results on asymptotic rates in hypothesis testing and when taking specific limits~\cite{asymptotics1, asymptotics2}).
-In this paper we show that there is a fundamental reason for this: there are sequential models for which no algorithm can approximate their asymptotic behaviour.
-This follows from undecidability results related to finite state automata, specifically a construction from~\cite{gimbert2010,undecidability}.
-Nevertheless, we develop a heuristic method for computing rigorous bounds on the asymptotic behaviour.
-We further find that, in the applications we consider, these bounds are close to the expected asymptotic behaviour and to the lower bounds we can compute, thus substantiating the usefulness of our method.
-More specifically, we use the asymptotic method to bound the type-I error of the many-body entanglement detection protocol mentioned above in the limit of infinitely many particles.
-The result is a bound that is, at most, at a distance of $4 \cdot 10^{-4}$ from the actual figure.
-Our asymptotic method also bounds the probability that a two-state automaton outputs the one-tick sequence in the limit of many time-steps to $O(10^{-2})$.
+In this paper we show that there is a fundamental reason for this: there are sequential models for which no algorithm can approximate their asymptotic behavior.
+This follows from undecidability results related to finite-state automata; specifically, a construction from Refs.~\cite{gimbert2010,undecidability}.
+Nevertheless, we develop a heuristic method for computing rigorous bounds on the asymptotic behavior.
+We further find that in the applications we consider, these bounds are close to the expected asymptotic behavior and to the lower bounds we can compute, thus substantiating the usefulness of our method.
+More specifically, we use the asymptotic method to bound the type-I error of the many-body entanglement-detection protocol mentioned above in the limit of infinitely many particles.
+The result is a bound that is, at most, at a distance of $4 \times 10^{-4}$ from the actual figure.
+Our asymptotic method also bounds the probability that a two-state automaton outputs the one-tick sequence in the limit of many time steps to $O(10^{-2})$.

-Finally, in some circumstances it becomes necessary, not to analyze, but to find sequential models with a good performance.
-That is, given a number of parameters that we can control -- the policy --, which might affect the system's evolution as well as the reward, we pose the problem of deciding which policy maximizes the total reward after $N$ rounds.
-We propose to tackle this problem via projected gradient methods, and show how to cast the computation of the gradient of our upper bounds as a tractable convex optimization problem.
-Using this approach, we let the computer discover a $2$-state, $6$-round preparation game to detect one-qubit magic states.
+Finally, in some circumstances it becomes necessary not to analyze but to find sequential models with a good performance.
+That is, given a number of parameters that we can control -- the policy -- which might affect the evolution of the system as well as the reward, we pose the problem of deciding which policy maximizes the total reward after $N$ rounds.
+We propose to tackle this problem via projected-gradient methods, and show how to cast the computation of the gradient of our upper bounds as a tractable convex-optimization problem.
+Using this approach, we let the computer discover a two-state, six-round preparation game to detect one-qubit magic states.